Looking to put some NPS best practices to use?

 When you close the feedback loop, you can use it as an opportunity to improve your relationship with your complaining customers.
 When you quickly act on the feedback and provide an amicable solution for your customers, you are more than likely to convert them from a detractor to a promoter.

-If the customer doesn’t respond on that day, fret not, you can send the NPS survey email the next day itself.
+If the customer doesn’t respond on that day, fret not.
+You can send the NPS survey email the next day itself.
 Email surveys have a lower response rate but customers don’t mind them usually as emails are not that intrusive.
-With in-app surveys, you are hampering the flow of the customer while email requests for NPS surveys, doesn’t have the same effect.
+Conversely, with in-app surveys, you are hampering the flow of the customer – email requests for NPS surveys doesn’t have the same effect.

-Best practice: Send the in-app survey as soon as the user makes the transaction if they don’t reply, then send the email survey the next day.
+So what are the NPS best practices in this situation?
+Send the in-app survey as soon as the user makes the transaction.
+If they don’t reply, then send the email survey the next day.

-Have regular NPS reviews with your team.
+So have regular NPS reviews with your team.
 Use the NPS score to motivate them.
 Compare your NPS score against your industry’s as well as your competitor.
+SurveySparrow has a free NPS benchmarking tool to check the score.

 When customers realize that you make it a point to solve any queries they have, they would not hesitate to open up next time you would like a review or complete another survey.
 Why?
 Because they know that you mean business and are more than happy to give their time to you.